borodark/ma-perls/README.md

 ```

 The option available to set distance in miles from the Union Square in SF.
-The distance is measured by functions borrowed from GeoDataSource.com (C)
+The distance is measured by a function from `GIS::Distance`
 ## Potential improvments

 - Better formated output